postgresql-interfaces/psqlodbc/test/README.txt

   make installcheck

-The PostgreSQL username used for the test is determined by the normal ODBC / libpq rules.
-You can set the PGUSER environment variable or .pgpass to override.
+The test suite uses the normal ODBC / libpq defaults, which assume that the server is running on the same host, at port 5432, and the username is the same as the OS username.
+You can use PGHOST, PGUSER, etc. environment variables or .pgpass to override these defaults.

 You can also run "make installcheck-all" to run the regression suite with different combinations of configuration options.